2020 Mercedes-AMG GT 4 spy shots

 Car Tech

-It was previewed in concept form only a week ago but already the first prototypes for Mercedes-AMG’s standalone sedan are out and about.
+It was previewed in concept form only in March but prototypes for Mercedes-AMG’s standalone sedan are already out and about.

-We’re talking about the production version of AMG’s GT sedan concept that was unveiled at last week’s 2017 Geneva auto show, and judging by our latest spy shots the car will closely resemble the scintillating concept.
+We’re talking about the production version of AMG’s GT sedan concept that was unveiled at the 2017 Geneva auto show, and judging by our latest spy shots the production model will closely resemble the scintillating concept.

 Look for the car, which is rumored to be called a GT 4, to go on sale in 2019.
 This means we’ll likely see it arrive as a 2020 model.
-It will be AMG’s third standalone model after the GT sports car and Project One hypercar that will have been launched by then.
+It will be AMG’s third standalone model after the GT sports car and Project One hypercar which will have been launched by then.

 The design is derived from the sexy lines of the GT sports car, although the headlights take on a more angular shape and the length of the hood has been shortened.
-Of course, the wheelbase has been stretched and an extra pair of doors added.
+Of course, the wheelbase has also been stretched and an extra pair of doors added.

 The massive rear spoiler has been tacked on to hide the true shape of the fastback profile.
 We only need look at the concept to gauge what the designers are planning.